tjhickey724/pythonintro/notes/functions_scope_of_variables.md

 print('The degrees converted to radians is', radians)
 ```
 One common mistake is to omit the parameter (d)
-and in this case, the program would still produce the right answer
-as the "d" in the body of the function would refer to the global variable "d"
+This will raise an error because the variable d in the body is not defined anywhere.

 ``` python
 import math
 def degToRadian():  # the parameter was accidentally omitted